Overview

 We tested the concept across multiple stages to understand how users reacted to Mimi and where the experience still created friction.

-Later testing revealed additional issues.
-Too many starting options created confusion, important next steps were easy to miss, and the site hierarchy felt cluttered.
+Later testing revealed additional usability issues.
+Too many starting options created confusion.
+Important next steps were easy to miss.
+The site hierarchy felt cluttered.
 Users wanted larger type, fewer decisions, clearer class information, and easier access to a real phone number.
-A recurring theme was that even when users were open to digital help, they still wanted visible human backup.

-Key refinements
+Key Refinements:

-• simplified the homepage and reduced competing entry points
+Simplified the homepage and reduced competing entry points.

-• made key actions more visible and easier to find
+Made key actions more visible and easier to find.

-• reduced the amount of required information early in the flow
+Reduced the amount of required information early in the flow.

-• strengthened visual hierarchy, contrast, and readability
+Strengthened visual hierarchy, contrast, type size, and readability.

-• kept support pathways obvious, trustworthy, and close at hand
+Kept support pathways obvious, trustworthy, and close at hand.

 Website homepage.
 Featuring the talk to Mimi service.